Easy No-Bake Chia Bars with Greens Added

 The Larabar fruits and greens bars boast 1/4 cup of spinach per bar; my version has 3/4 cup (packed) per bar.
 You can add more or less, and/or vary the types of greens, to your liking.

-How to Assemble the Bars
+Step Two: Assemble the Bars

 Once your greens are cooled, chop them up along with chia seeds and dried fruit.
 I made both apricot and cherry bars, but you can do just about any dried fruit or dried fruit combination you prefer.